 Here are several things we've recently learned about chimpanzees that reinforce just how similar we are.

 1. Chimps and humans may share an ancient body language.
 A 2018 PLOS Biology study analyzed gestures made by both chimpanzees and bonobos — closely related members of the great ape family — and found a 90 percent overlap, far more than would have been possible by chance.
 These gestures included flinging hands to shoo another ape away or stroking the mouth of another ape to indicate the ape wanted the other animal's food.
 Interestingly, humans are able to understand what many of these gestures mean as well, indicating that perhaps the gestures were used by our last common ancestor.
+Another study supported this finding and showed that toddlers between the ages of 12 months and 24 months share nearly 90 percent of gestures such as jumping, hugging, stomping and throwing objects.

 2. Chimps warn their friends of danger.
 Chimps live in dangerous spaces, but fortunately they have each other's backs.
 Warning of danger isn't uncommon within chimp groups, but a 2014 Science Advances study found that chimps will adjust their warnings based on the information they perceive other chimps have about the threat.
 Chimps will make alarming vocalizations and gaze at a threat and then back at their group until other chimps see the threat.
 If they believe another chimp is unaware, their vocalizations and gestures become more urgent.
 Additionally, the study found that chimps will give more warnings about threats to chimps who are relatives or friends.